apache/nuttx/boards/arm/tiva/eagle100/README.txt

     NOTES:

-    1. This configuration is set to use Cygwin under Windows and the CodeSourcery toolchain.
+    1. This configuration is set to use Cygwin under Windows and the ARM EABI GCC toolchain.
 That, however, is easily reconfigurable:

          CONFIG_HOST_WINDOWS=y
          CONFIG_WINDOWS_CYGWIN=y
-         CONFIG_ARM7M_TOOLCHAIN_CODESOURCERYW=y
+         CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIW=y
+         CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIW=y

        This example can only be built using the buildroot toolchain with NXFLAT support